 The Hybrid-Value Objectors object to the manner in which the Receiver will distribute assets, namely a pro rata distribution, despite the fact that the Receiver has yet to establish a distribution plan.
 Thus, the objection, as it relates to pro rata distribution, is speculation and premature.
 Accordingly, the Court overrules this objection at this time.
-As to using the entirety of the assets contained in the Hybrid-Value fund as funds for settlement, this is simply a settlement term that investors in Hybrid-Value must consider when deciding whether or not to approve the settlement, and does not render the Settlement Agreement unfair or unreasonable.
+This is simply a settlement term that investors in Hybrid-Value must consider when deciding whether or not to approve the settlement, and does not render the

+Settlement Agreement unfair or unreasonable.